Welcome To Your Digital Wallet

 4. Add additional security measures, such as two-factor authentication

-Coinme users need a user-friendly and trustworthy digital wallet that is simple and intuitive, the current design does not cater to the expanding user-base with the new partnership with Coinstar.
+Cryptocurrency wallet users need a trustworthy digital wallet that is simple and intuitive.
+The current design is lacking page ownership, client support, and does not cater to the expanding user-base with new partnerships.

 1. The current wallet is not user-friendly simple or intuitive.

-2. It contains inconsistent branding lack of page ownership and brand identity.
+2. Contatins inconsistent branding lack of page ownership and brand identity.

-3. It does not support Coinme wallet expansion goal of managing 20 cryptocurrencies.
+3. Does not scale to support expansion goal of managing 20 cryptocurrencies.

 4. Increased user cognitive load, featuring transaction redundancies, and when scaled down for mobile, iconography labels were removed.